Last Updated on June 1, 2023 by Kapuluan

-To start your cleansing process, take a small amount (about ¼ teaspoon or less) and make it liquid by rubbing it between your fingers or in your palm.
+To start cleansing, take a small amount (about ¼ teaspoon or less) and make it liquid by rubbing it between your fingers or palm.
 Then massage the oil gently into your face.
-Pay special attention to removing your makeup which is important in keeping a clean complexion.
+Pay special attention to removing your makeup which is essential in keeping a clean complexion.

 Follow next with a gentle cleanser that can take away excess oil.
 Finally, use about the same amount or less to moisturize your complexion.
-If you find that your skin feels a little greasy, blot off the excess.
+If your skin feels a little greasy, blot off the excess.
 Remember that the oil will eventually absorb into your skin, so don’t take it all off.

 You may also want to try washing with coconut oil only, using a washcloth soaked in warm or nearly hot water and wrung out.
 This method might freak some people out, especially if they’ve been dealing with oily skin and breakouts, but it might work for your complexion.

 Do not be too alarmed if your acne gets worse initially.
-Much of this is a reaction to the toxicity being expelled from your body, so give this regimen a chance for at least a couple of weeks.
+Much of this is a reaction to the toxicity being expelled from your body, so give this regimen a chance for at least a few weeks.

-If you haven’t tried ingesting the coconut oil at this point, experiment with that and see if it makes a difference.
-You can always try adding coconut oil to your morning smoothie, or to your coffee instead of cream and sugar.
+If you haven’t tried ingesting the coconut oil, experiment with that and see if it makes a difference.
+Of course, you can always try adding coconut oil to your morning smoothie or coffee instead of cream and sugar.

-Coconut oil for acne and your face benefits your skin in so many ways.
+Coconut oil for acne and your face benefits your skin in many ways.
 Try Kapuluan Raw Organic Coconut Oil, and plant a palm tree today.